rsundharg/LendingClubCaseStudy/README.md

 ## Data analysis
-- library - version 1.0
+-
-- library - version 2.0
+-
-- library - version 3.0
+-

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

-## Acknowledgements
+## Recommendations

-Give credit here.
-- This project was inspired by...
-- References if any...
+- High interest payments leads to high losses,  it is always better to consider low interest rates – So low risk at lower interest
+- One of the driving factor for lender is , it can be seen that people who have worked for 10 or more years are more likely to take a loan.
+- Repayment structure is good  Average income of 100000 with more than 10 years of employment .
+So using this analysis the fund limit  can be  deciding factor for      finance company
+- Data shows that the most (>90%) borrowers from Rented &Mortgage home than the Own home.
+Means more borrowers these categories approaching for loan.

 - This project was based on [this tutorial](https://www.example.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@rsundharg -  feel free to contact me!

 <!-- Optional -->